michaelbrockus/c_meson_program/readme.md

 * * *

-You may find that I the Amphibina projects has a in which you can keep up to date on the latest features and news.
+You may find that the Amphibina projects has a community in which you can keep up to date on the latest features and news.
 Simply done by joining [Amphibian Projects](https://www.reddit.com/r/amphibian_projects/) subreddit on reddit.